randymarsh77/hunky/CONTRIBUTING.md

-# Contributing to Git Stream
+# Contributing to Hunky

-Thank you for your interest in contributing to Git Stream!
+Thank you for your interest in contributing to Hunky!
 This document provides guidelines and information for contributors.

 ## Development Setup